DS4PS/cpp-526-fall-2019/textbook.md

 <br>

-# Three Parts of R
+# The Three Parts of R

 ## Core R [ [video](https://player.vimeo.com/video/180644880) ]
 * What is R?